gbmhunter/NinjaCalc/README.rst

 Contributors
 ============

-Thanks to Phillip Abplanalp, Zac Frank, and Brendon Le Comte for user-interaction guidance and tips!
+Thanks to Phillip Abplanalp, Zac Frank, Jason Cleland and Brendon Le Comte for user-interaction guidance and tips!

 Thanks to alexcurtis_ for the time and effort he put into the `react-treebeard`_ module.